 Take a look at this cartoon summarising the Learning Curve:

-This graph describes the normal process of learning or change.
-Humans do not learn in a straight line – from not knowing to knowing.
+This graph describes a normal process of learning or change.
+Humans do not learn in a straight line – from not knowing to knowing – from top left to bottom right of the Johari Window.
 Emotional blocks appear as we become faced with the enormity of what there is to be learned.
 We question our own abilities and, quite often, the abilities of our teachers/parents/friends etc.

 Please note: the term ‘incompetent’ used here is not intended to be an insult.
 It simply saying all of us, including me, do not know some important things or we do not possess some valuable skill.
 We are unaware of them; we are unconsciously incompetent.
 The cartoon suggests we can go through life happily if we are blissfully unaware of the learning we could do.
 Obstacles to learning can make things sticky when we start to make the effort to change.
 We become aware of what might be possible – and then the going gets tough.